bionicop/Digital-Garden/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or improvement for Quartz
+about: Suggest an idea or improvement
 title: ""
 labels: enhancement
 assignees: ""